-- 1. The building must not have an existing ventilator installed. - 2.
-There must be a continuous layer of roof or ceiling insulation present in the roof space.
+- The building must not have an existing ventilator installed. - There must be a continuous layer of roof or ceiling insulation present in the roof space.

-- 1. The End-User Equipment must be a single or multiple Natural Roof Space Ventilator(s). - 2.
-The End-User Equipment Flow Coefficient (Cf) and Effective Aerodynamic Area (m2) must be rated in accordance with AS/ NZS 4740. - The total Effective Aerodynamic Area of the installed End-User Equipment must not exceed 1m2 in a Residential Building and must not exceed 2m2 in a Small Business Site. - 4.
-The End-User Equipment must have a warranty of at least 5 years.
+- The End-User Equipment must be a single or multiple Natural Roof Space Ventilator(s). - The End-User Equipment Flow Coefficient (Cf) and Effective Aerodynamic Area (m) must be rated in accordance with AS/ NZS 4740. - The total Effective Aerodynamic Area of the installed End-User Equipment must not exceed 1m in a Residential Building and must not exceed 2m2 in a Small Business Site. - The End-User Equipment must have a warranty of at least 5 years.

-- 1. The activity must be performed by a person holding a suitable licence enabling work at the necessary height and in the roof space in compliance with the relevant installation standards and legislation as outlined by SafeWork NSW. - 2.
-The End-User Equipment must be installed on a roof of a Residential Building or Small Business Site.
+- The activity must be performed by a person holding a suitable licence enabling work at the necessary height and in the roof space in compliance with the relevant installation standards and legislation as outlined by SafeWork NSW. - The End-User Equipment must be installed on a roof of a Residential Building or Small Business Site.